Quarterly Budget Reporting for HEERF Grant

 Reporting and Disclosure – Higher Education Emergency Relief Fund Reporting

 - The total amount of Emergency Financial Aid Grants awarded on May 1, 2020 to Omega Graduate School from the U.S. Department of Education for distribution to students is $5,092.00.
-As of the reporting date, funding has not yet been received by our institution.
+Funding was received by our institution on August 31, 2020.

 - Under section 18004(a)(1) of the CARES Act: